psycedelicAI/AI-Continuity-Architecture-Method/synthetic-test/testing-guide.md

 Every result filename must identify the test category, run ID, model or model pair, and content type.

-The result folder number is repository storage.
+The result-folder number is repository storage.
 It is not the test ID.

 ---